dougeby/IntuneDocs/intune-user-help/sync-your-device-manually-windows.md

     ![Screenshot settings page of Company Portal app, Sync button highlighted](./media/RS1_settingspage_sync05.png)

 ## Sync from Settings App
-Complete these steps to manually sync your Windows 10 desktop, Windows 10 Mobile, or Windows Phone 8.1 devices from the Settings app.
+Complete these steps to manually sync your Microsoft HoloLens, Windows 10 desktop, Windows 10 Mobile, or Windows Phone 8.1 devices from the Settings app.

 ### Windows 10 desktop
 1. On your device, select **Start** > **Settings**.